Liqwid-Labs/liqwid-libs/README.md

 Some of the benchmarking techniques are multi-threaded.

-This library helps users to write benchmarks on memory units, CPU units, and script size, and ranks those implementations in terms of best, worst, or average cases, across multiple sizes of inputs.
+This library helps users to write benchmarks on memory units and CPU units, and ranks those implementations in terms of best, worst, or average cases, across multiple sizes of inputs.

 ## What _exactly_ does this do for me?